 I ended the last century in a psychiatric hospital, diagnosed with schizophrenia and with little hope for recovery.

 Seen as a ‘revolving door patient’ with a severe and enduring mental illness, I lived my label – not my life.
-I bought into the idea that schizophrenia is a life long mental illness and that the best I could hope for was to manage my symptoms with life long neuroleptic medication.
+I bought into the idea that schizophrenia (and the many other illnesses I was labelled with) were life-long mental illnesses.
+I accepted that the best I could hope for was to manage my symptoms with life-long psychiatric medication.

 Life, I’m glad to say, doesn’t always turn out the way you think.